Democratic Reform British Columbia

-Democratic Reform British Columbia (Democratic Reform BC or DRBC) was a progressive–centrist political party in the Province of British Columbia, Canada.
+Democratic Reform British Columbia (Democratic Reform BC or DR BC) was a provincial political party in British Columbia, Canada.
+It described itself as "fiscally responsible" and "socially progressive".

-Formation of the party
+Formation

 The party was brought together by Tom Morino as an attempt to recreate the Progressive Democratic Alliance (PDA) that had been formed by Gordon Wilson.
 The party is the result of a merger between the British Columbia Democratic Coalition (an umbrella grouping of the British Columbia Democratic Alliance, British Columbia Moderate Democratic Movement and British Columbia Labour Party) and the All Nations Party of British Columbia.
 It also attracted some members of the Reform Party of British Columbia, including its president, and all its executive.
 In the year preceding the formation of Democratic Reform BC, Tom Morino had founded the British Columbia Democratic Alliance which later became the British Columbia Democratic Coalition after a merger with a number of other fringe parties.
-This provided the momentum for the mergers with Reform Party and the All Nations Party to form DRBC.
+This provided the momentum for the mergers with Reform Party and the All Nations Party to form DR BC.

-DRBC had one member in the Legislative Assembly, Elayne Brenzinger, who was elected as a BC Liberal in 2001 but left the party and sat as an Independent from March 22, 2004 to January 19, 2005.
+DR BC had one member in the Legislative Assembly, Elayne Brenzinger, who was elected as a BC Liberal in 2001 but left the party and sat as an independent from March 22, 2004 to January 19, 2005.

-DRBC claims to be "fiscally responsible, socially progressive, while supporting the Single Transferable Vote" system of electoral reform proposed for provincial elections.
+DR BC described itself as "fiscally responsible", "socially progressive", and supportive of the single transferable vote system of electoral reform proposed for provincial elections.

 The party held its founding convention on January 15, 2005 in White Rock, British Columbia, and adopted a policy manual and constitution.
 Tom Morino was unanimously elected as interim party leader.

 2005 election

 It planned to run candidates in all 79 ridings in the 2005 provincial election, but was unable to run more than 38.
 None were elected as the party received only 14,023 votes throughout the province, or 0.80% of all votes.
 Morino received 4.65% of the votes in his riding, coming fourth behind BC Green Party candidate Steven Hurdle.
 Brenzinger received 3.75% of the votes in her riding.
-Alan Clarke, the party's agriculture critic, Kelowna – Lake Country, finished a top all DRBC candidates with 8.9% of the vote in Kelowna.
+Alan Clarke, the party's agriculture critic, Kelowna – Lake Country, finished a top all DR BC candidates with 8.9% of the vote in Kelowna.
 Janice Money of Westbank also fared well.
-With limited and sporadic coverage from the established media, the highest any DRBC candidate placed in their local race was fourth.
+With limited and sporadic coverage from the established media, the highest any DR BC candidate placed in their local race was fourth.

-Resignation of Tom Morino
+After the 2005 election

 On June 1, 2005, Morino announced his departure from politics to care for his ailing wife.
 Morino officially resigned at the party's annual general meeting October 1, 2005 in Kelowna.
 He was replaced as leader by Graeme Rodger.